Empathy (EP)

-Empathy (Korean: 공감; RR: Gonggam) is the debut extended play by South Korean singer D.O.
-It was released on July 26, 2021, by SM Entertainment.
+Empathy (Korean: 공감; RR: Gonggam) is the debut extended play by South Korean singer and actor D.O.
+It was released on July 26, 2021, by SM Entertainment and distributed by Dreamus.
 The EP features eight tracks including the lead single, "Rose".
-The physical album comes in three versions: one photobook version and two digipak versions (Blue and Grey).
+The physical album comes in three versions: one photobook version and two digipack versions (Blue and Grey).

 Background

 In late June 2021, SM Entertainment announced that D.O. would release his debut solo album on July 26.
 Pre orders became available on July 1.

 Composition

 Empathy features eight tracks and is based on acoustic pop and R&B. The album has two bonus tracks: an English version of the title track "Rose", and a Spanish version of "It's Love", called "Si Fueras Mía".
-D.O. wrote the lyrics for the title song "Rose", and "I'm Fine".
+D.O. is credited as a writer for the title song "Rose", and "I'm Fine".

 Billboard described the lead single "Rose" as "breezy folk-pop", and praised the artist's storytelling ability throughout the album.
+Speaking of the acoustic theme of the EP, D.O. commented that he liked the sounds of acoustic guitar and the comfort that it brings.